hsanson/chrome-pass/DEPLOY.md

 3. Login with developer account (hxxxx.sxxxx@gmail.com).
 4. Go to the extension details -> build -> package -> Upload new package.
 5. After uploading the extension.zip file edit the store listing description.
+   Specifically update the version of chrome-pass to install.
 6. Press `submit for review` to publish.

 ## Native App